 Did you know:

-In the 17th century, Taiwanese started deviated from Hokkien spoken in China due to foreign influences.
-Half a decade of Spanish control as well as Dutch colonial rule had a huge impact on the independent language formation.
+In the 17th century, Taiwanese started deviating from Hokkien spoken in China due to foreign influences.
+Half a decade of Spanish control, as well as Dutch colonial rule, had a huge impact on the independent language formation.
 In addition, the Hokkien that was spoken in Taiwan also mixed with indigenous local languages, producing a unique language variety.

 Modern Taiwanese has been considerably impacted by the country’s history and its relationship with China.
 Mandarin Chinese impact on Taiwanese is greatly debated in the linguistic field.
 However, since 1992, Taiwanese became one of the official languages of Taiwan and its use has surged in popularity.